 The Liberals under Christy Clark aren't likely to call an early election.
 The NDP seemed certain to win in 2013 but the Liberals pulled off a giant upset.
 The NDP wave that came did temporarily sweep Clark out of her riding.
 Clark successfully ran in another riding to remain as premier.

 Kinder Morgan and Trans Mountain will be mentioned a few million times during the campaign.

 Nova Scotia is due for a provincial election but that election might not happen until early 2018.
 The Liberals have a healthy advantage in the province and are likely to retain control.

 The Progressive Conservatives flipped the table in Manitoba in 2016 while Saskatchewan remained with the hometown party in its election.

-The beauty of the parliamentary system is that elections can be called any time.
-No province is stirring to call an early election but here is a list of the provinces and the year of their last provincial election.
+No province is in a mood to call an early election.
+Here is the list of the provinces and the year of their last provincial election.

 Manitoba — 2016

 Quebec — 2014

 British Columbia — 2013